gongke-cn/ratjs/README.md

 ## Build

-RatJs use GNU make to build the source code.
+RATJS use GNU make to build the source code.
 The following libraries and headers are required for building:

 * c-json (https://github.com/json-c/json-c/wiki)